 For more information and to apply to the MS program, visit the Yale Graduate School of Arts and Sciences website.
+Please choose "Public Health" as the program.
+Then select Biostatistics as the concentration.
 Do not try to use SOPHAS.

 MS students in Biostatistics receive training in the theory and application of statistical methodology in biomedical science.
 Graduates of the MS program go on to professional positions in the health sciences, including biotechnology, government, the pharmaceutical industry, and many other areas.
 Applicants to the program should have experience in mathematics, statistics or another quantitative field.
 The minimum math requirement is one year of calculus and a course in linear algebra.

 We also offer a Master of Public Health (MPH) in Biostatistics.
 If you wish to learn more about this program and/or the difference between the MS and the MPH, please visit the MPH in Biostatistics page.

 Please note that you may apply to both the MPH and the MS program simultaneously.

 The M.S. degree requires a total of 15 course units.
 The M.S in Biostatistics requires the student to complete or acquire an exemption from the following courses.
 Full time students must carry a minimum of 4 course units each semester.
 If a course is waived, a substitute course must be identified.